 There’s little communication between data providers and users, and the communication that does exist is often in hidden channels.
 Those who could have a stake in solving challenges are excluded and where there’s a disconnect, there’s no community of interest.

 By fostering relationships between these groups, we can help build, maintain and strengthen relationships while supporting innovation to explore how we build data-sharing practices and increase the value of the data that is being shared.

 It’s hard to get feedback to better understand what data is useful.
 We know that gaining feedback is crucial to building continuous improvement.
 By providing an avenue to learn from each other about where the valuable data is, we can empower data consumers to highlight what information they require to solve their needs, making it more valuable.

 Feedback can also be used to improve the NAP platform itself by exploring whether there are any gaps in the feedback loops and how these can be filled by other tools.

 Working collaboratively with the Department for Transport, we created the first iteration of a NAP for road data that begins laying the foundations for a community around a specific challenge area in the road data space.

 We know it’s not just enough to make a better data store, the success of the project lies in creating communities around specific challenges.
-By breaking down silos between industries, fostering relationships and generating feedback, we can build a community focused on the sustainability of open and easily accessible data.
+By breaking down silos between industries, fostering relationships and generating feedback, we can build a collaborative community focused on the sustainability of open and easily accessible data.